-Things To Do In New York City For Teenagers
+Things To Do In New York City For Teens

-Our Collection of great "things to do" for teens in New York City
+Our Collection of fun "things to do" for teenagers in New York City

 Teenagers need their own list of activities in New York City because they don't enjoy doing the same things as adults or younger children.